JGCRI/gcam-doc/gcam-build.md

 *Note that, in a departure from past releases*, in addition to compiling the C++ GCAM code, creating a GCAM executable now also requires compiling hector and (if not using the release version of the libraries) compiling boost libraries.

 ## 2. Building Third Party Libraries
 This section details where to get and how to build the additional software required to re-compile and run GCAM.
 In addition some notes beyond those provided by the source as it pertains to GCAM.
-All of these required software are open source and/or available free of charge. **Note:** Mac and Windows binary packages (with the exception of Boost due to it's large size) will already include these libraries and users only need to follow these instructions if they have a specific need to rebuild them.
+All of these required software are open source and/or available free of charge. **Note:** Mac and Windows binary packages (with the exception of Boost due to its large size) will already include these libraries and users only need to follow these instructions if they have a specific need to rebuild them.

 ### 2.1 Boost
 Boost includes many general purpose utilities for the C++ language and helps GCAM compile correctly across most platforms.
 The library can be downloaded from [Boost](http://www.boost.org/users/download).
 The version released with GCAM was 1.62 however any recent version should work.
 GCAM now requires the header files and to build the `system` and `filesystem` libraries.
 The Xcode and Visual Studio project files will expect boost to be located in `<GCAM Workspace>/libs` and where the folder unziped after downloading `boost_1_62_0` is either renamed or symlinked to `boost-lib`.
 When building using the Makefile they can be located anywhere and are referenced by setting [an environment variable](#building-with-makefile).